Uploading Comma-Separated Text Data into an Access Table.

 -

-The Split() Function will break up the names separately and load them into the Variant Array Variable: x_Names.
+The Split() Function will keep the names separately and load them into the Variant Array Variable: x_Names.

-The Array variable x_Names will be automatically dimensioned/re-dimensioned by the Split() Function, for the number of items on the input line, and each item is loaded into the elements of the array.
+The Array variable x_Names will be automatically dimensioned/re-dimensioned by the Split() Function based on the number of items on the input line, and each item is loaded into the elements of the array.

 In the next step, a new record is added to the Access Table for each item loaded into the array and written to the table from the array elements.